To change axis, you can click the axis itself. This opens the detail axis customization menu in the chart.

 Apply conditional formatting

-To apply conditional formatting to the axis (in this example, Total Sales), follow these steps:
+To apply conditional formatting to a chart (in this example, Total Revenue by Supplier Country), follow these steps:

-Here, we apply conditional formatting to values between
+betweenoperator, the conditional range.
+Here, we apply conditional formatting to revenue values between

 To specify a different color of the conditional format, select the new color from the color selector.